square/square-connect-go-sdk/swagger/docs/LocationsApi.md

 > RetrieveLocationResponse RetrieveLocation(ctx, locationId)
 RetrieveLocation

 Retrieves details of a location.
 You can specify \"main\"  as the location ID to retrieve details of the  main location.
-For more information,  see [Locations API Overview](https://developer.squareup.com/docs/docs/locations-api).

 ### Required Parameters